Master of Science in Nursing (MSN)

 MSN-623 Advanced Pharmacotherapeutics & Clinical Decision Making (3 credits)

+Available to NNP students only.
+With permission only.
 Students examine and apply principles of advanced pharmacology in the management of clients across the lifespan with an emphasis on the adult-gerontology population.
 The course emphasizes pharmacokinetics and pharmacotherapeutics of major drug classifications, and current clinical drug research.
 Students evaluate ethnopharmacological research studies to discern clinical applications with individuals from racially and ethnically diverse backgrounds.
 This course also helps prepare students for ANCC or AANP certification and for meeting state requirements for prescriptive authority as an APRN after graduation from the MSN program.
 Current CPR certification and updated immunization records required.
-Section 03 is for NNP students only.

 MSN-624 Advanced Primary Care Management of Middle-Aged and Older Adults (3 credits)